alecjvaughn/100-days-of-code-in-2025/r1-log.md

 ### R1D2
 Attempted redeploy [here](https://github.com/alecjvaughn/aleclabs) after successful deploy locally.
 Build failed with same error and investigated IAM permissions for Cloud Build service.

+### R1D3
+Successful emulation test and redeploy.
+Crucial prerequisite was using `npm init @apphosting` and then `firebase init` in the project directory.
+Process documented in the README for project [here](https://github.com/alecjvaughn/aleclabs)